 And regardless of whether consumers are following a flexitarian, plant-based, or conventional diet, the clean label movement persists because consumers continue to educate themselves on the transparency of the brands they support and the ingredients they use, adds Gary Augustine, Director of Marketing at Van Drunen Farms/FutureCeuticals.

 Through it all, of course, flavor remains critically important.
-Eating healthy isn’t about sacrifices, says Yanni Hufnagel, Founder and CEO of Lemon Perfect.
-“There are more options that taste amazing, fuel our bodies, and are available at an affordable price point.”
+Eating healthy isn’t about sacrificing an elevated experience, says Yanni Hufnagel, Founder and CEO of Lemon Perfect.
+“We believe consumers are looking for more in their products.
+They want options that are full of flavor, have added function and are available at an affordable price point.”